auth0/angular2-jwt/README.md

 ### Using the Observable Token Stream

-If you wish to use the JWT as an observable stream, you can call `tokenStream` from `AuthHttp`.
+If you wish to use the token as an observable stream, you can call `tokenStream` from `AuthHttp`.

 ```ts
 ...